quanal/Captain-Commando/docs/status.md

 <h4>Features</h4>
 <img src="http://farm5.staticflickr.com/4267/34891960246_9a7b450c5c_b.jpg">

-As we improved our sentence_data and as we train our classifier to have more relevance to possible Malmo commands we notice that the accuracy of our Naive Bayes classifier increased.
-(Look at the figure below).
+As we improved our sentence_data(Training data) and as we train our classifier to have more relevance to possible Malmo commands we notice that the accuracy of our Naive Bayes classifier increased.
+The reason for this is because when we run the classifier with the test data, it is accurate when distingishing a command from any other type of sentence.(Look at the figure below).

 <img src="http://farm5.staticflickr.com/4195/34891619076_aaa70f8c6b_b.jpg">
 <img src="http://farm5.staticflickr.com/4198/34891641866_b69ca92d0c_b.jpg">